bobmonsour/11tybundle.dev/content/about/about.md

 Here's what we've done:

-- A new Showcase section featuring screenshots of sites built with Eleventy, and an Author spotlight on the homepage highlighting voices from across the community.
+- ~~A new Showcase section featuring screenshots of sites built with Eleventy~~ Not quite ready!
+- An Author spotlight on the homepage highlighting voices from across the community.
 - Dates appear alongside external links to show how recent the content is—especially on pages we know from feedback are used for reference and learning.
 - More detailed author profiles include descriptions, favicons, and social links.
 - Refreshed look and feel reinforcing the almanac/reference nature of the site while staying true to the original familiar design.
 A new logo featuring [Andy Carolan's](https://www.andycarolan.com/) wonderful illustration.
 Improved layout—especially for small screens—added dark and light mode support, and introduced colour-coding across the main sections.